Inventory, cs : 0

 O'Henry peaches are medium to large fruits, averaging 6 to 8 centimeters in diameter, and are round to slightly lopsided in shape with a distinct point on the non-stem end.
 The fruit’s skin is thin, taut, and velvety, covered in a light coating of fuzz, and showcases a signature orange-yellow base almost entirely enveloped in a dark red blush.
 Underneath the surface, the flesh is dense, smooth, golden yellow with red striations, and aqueous, encasing a freestone brown pit loosely adhered in the center.
 The fruit’s flesh also has a characteristic firm texture, even when ripe, creating a subtly crunchy consistency.
 Ripe O’Henry peaches will develop a slight give when pressed and will emit an aromatic, fresh scent.
 The peaches contain a sweet, fruity, and mildly herbal flavor balanced with acidity, creating a tart and tangy aftertaste.
 In addition to the fruits, O’Henry peach trees also produce show pink flowers in the spring.

-O'Henry peaches are available in the late summer.
+O'Henry peaches are available in the late summer through early fall.

 Recipes that include O'Henry Peaches.
 One is easiest, three is harder.